 Resources include cash and time.
 You cannot create and run a business without investing cash and devoting time to it.

-If you have the money, you can save tremendous amounts of time by investing in a course, thereby cutting the learning curve.
+If you have the money, you can save tremendous amounts of time by , thereby cutting the learning curve.

 At the same time – by investing in training – you are skipping the trial and error process, which saves you time and money.